felix161096/Robotic-Vision/Follow-Line/README.md

 - As much generalizable as it could be.
 The car should be able to complete a lap in another circuit.

 As for how to maintain the car inside the road, considering the curved segments: the red line can be thresholding from HSV space.
 This implies a change from the original color space of the image retrieved,  i.e. BGR.
 For this aim, OpenCV library was used, being the boundaries in HSV: Hue range is [0, 179], Saturation range is [0, 255] and Value range is [0, 255].
 The threshold for red color segmentation of the image were fixed as follow:

 - H = [0, 30]
 - S = [190, 255]
 - V = [200, 255]

+In addition, to decrease computational cost of thresholding the whole image, only the significant rows for the next steps were considered.
+Due to the image size (480x640 pixels), the pixels considered were those in the range [240, 254].

 <figure>
     <img src='/img/gdal-overview.png' />